"I would have, absolutely in those moments as a 20, 21, 22, 23-year-old guy, traded every song I was going to write to not have that feeling."

 The first John Mayer wrote "Gravity" and "Slow Dancing in a Burning Room" — songs so emotionally precise that Continuum became the album strangers bonded over in bar conversations a decade after its release.
 He won Grammys.
 Eric Clapton called him one of the best guitarists alive.
 The music was raw, vulnerable, and completely authentic.

-In Enneagram terms, this was his Three wing in overdrive.
-(Every core type leans toward one of its neighboring types — Mayer's Four leans toward Three, the Achiever, adding a layer of image-consciousness and competitive charm to the Four's emotional depth.)
-He needed to be not just talented but recognized as exceptional, not just interesting but the most interesting person in any room.
+The second John Mayer showed up in interviews — charming, provocative, performing the roguish rock star with a philosopher's brain and a frat boy's mouth.
+In Enneagram terms, this was his Three wing in overdrive — the Achiever next door, layering image-consciousness and competitive charm on top of the Four's emotional depth.
+He needed to be not just talented but recognized as exceptional.
+Not just interesting but the most interesting person in any room.

 The same pattern ran through his relationships.
 Jessica Simpson described him as "obsessed with me, sexually and emotionally" — then he broke up with her nine times, every time by email.
 Jennifer Aniston received a public post-mortem in Playboy where he mourned the relationship while explaining why he needed freedom more.
 Taylor Swift, nineteen to his thirty-two, got "Dear John" as her closure; he said he "never got a phone call."
 With Katy Perry, his longest relationship, the cycle stretched over four years of reconciliations before the final split.